Faculty

 Israel

-August 10th - August 15th
+August 8th - August 14th

-Professor of piano, head of piano department, Jerusalem Academy of Music and Dance.
+Professor of piano, Head of piano department, Jerusalem Academy of Music and Dance.
 Was heard as soloist with Israel Philharmonic, New York Philharmonic, Jerusalem Symphony, Calgary Philharmonic among other orchestras, under Zubin Mehta, David Robertson, Mendi Rodan, Omer Meir Wellber.
 As a member of Jerusalem Trio, performed at main venues and festivals in Israel, the Americas, Europe, South Africa and Australia.
 Winner of Leonard Bernstein Fellowship at Tanglewood Music Center, the Italian Government Award fotr the Arts as well as special fellowship from Banff Arts Center in Canada.
 Has given master classes at Jerusalem Music Center, Sidney Conservatory, Ferenc Liszt Academy in Budapest, Seoul National University, Music University in Leipzig, and other venues.
 Studied with Benjamin Oren and Pnina Salzman in Israel and with Murray Perahia in London.

-August 3rd - August 15th
+August 3rd - August 14th

 Piano Duo Faculty